The Vineyards

 This site receives special attention in its farming.
 While most of our cuvées are sourced from purchased grapes, Romance is the only parcel of estate Sandhi Chardonnay, planted and lovingly tended to by our dear friend Chris King of Cosecha Farming.

 Cold, windy and nearly inhospitable to any crop, most farmers wouldn’t dare grow vines in this place.
 There’s a reason nothing was planted here prior – only cattle touched these hills.
 But that is precisely why we chose this place.
-This story is young; the 2021 Romance is just the third bottling of the cuvée.
-Raj looks with both eyes towards the future.
-“This is a young vineyard with lots of potential,” he smiles.
+This story is young; the 2023 Romance is just the fifth bottling of the cuvée.
+The Romance vineyard is a young vineyard with endless potential.

 Explore Romance wines

-Explore Bentrock wines
+Explore William Hines wines